 Tortilla chips get a major flavor upgrade with the addition of cumin, garlic, and chili powder (plus, avocado oil adds a bit more flavor).
 In this easy recipe, all you need to do is combine the above ingredients and coat your sliced tortillas with the mixture before baking them in the oven.
 By the way, they’ll even stay fresh in Tupperware for up to a week.

-Be sure to read about the best barbecue recipes for summer, and tell us which tortilla chip recipe you want to try first in the comments.
+Be sure to read about the best barbecue recipes for summer.